astrobit/physshape/README.dist.md

 First build the project as described above.

 ## For a single project
-1. Copy the `physunits.sty` into your project where your `.tex` files are located.
+1. Copy the `physshape.sty` into your project where your `.tex` files are located.

 ## for all users and projects
 ### Linux / Mac using make and xelatex